openvinotoolkit/openvino/samples/cpp/hello_query_device/README.md

 # Hello Query Device C++ Sample {#openvino_inference_engine_samples_hello_query_device_README}

 This sample demonstrates how to execute an query OpenVINO™ Runtime devices, prints their metrics and default configuration values, using [Properties API](../../../docs/OV_Runtime_UG/supported_plugins/config_properties.md).
-The source code for this example is also available [on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/hello_query_device).
+Source code for this example is also available [on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/hello_query_device).

 The following C++ API is used in the application: